alschroe/AzureIoTHack/00_raspberrypi_setup.md

 <details>
   <summary>...click here!</summary>

 1. You need to get the IP address of your Pi.
-So connect to it again using PuTTY (*YOURHOSTNAME.local*).
+So connect to it again using PuTTY (*raspberrypi.local*).
     ```bash
     ifconfig
     ```
-    This should display th IP address of your Pi.
+    This should display th IP address of your Pi behind *wlan0* and than *inet*.
 1. Open up a shell on your local machine and navigate to the *color.py* file.
 If you are already in the AzureIoTHack directory you only need to move to the *raspberrypi_setup* folder:
     ```shell
     cd /raspberrypi_setup